urbit/docs/tutorials/arvo/arvo.md

 ##### `+duct`

-The `Arvo` causal stack is called a `+duct`.
+The `Arvo` causal stack is called a `duct`.
 This is represented simply as a list of paths, where each path represents a step in the causal chain.
 The first element in the path is the first letter of whichever vane handled that step in the computation, or the empty span for Unix.

 Here's a `duct` that was recently observed in the wild (I should redo this to make sure its up to date)